 You just gave birth and your body is trying to recuperate.
 The last thing it needs is to do heavy and intense exercises.
 It is not recommend for you to exercise the first few weeks after giving birth.
 I mean, you’re bleeding heavily, you probably just went through a vaginal tear, or have to heal from your C-section.
 It is tough I tell ya, doing intense exercises at this point in time will only make your healing that much harder!

 I unfortunately did not breastfeed all three of my kids.
 Well with my first born, I did but not that long because I developed an infection and with my twins I was extremely sick (in the ICU) and my breast milk just dried up!
 But I was excited to breastfeed!
 Even though you may want to give up on breastfeeding because it’s either hard, your baby is not latching on or it is painful to you.
 Just give it a few more chances.

 If you need help or are having issues breastfeeding, you need to check out Milkology!
 It’s an online breastfeeding class.
 Given by an actual lactation consultant.
-It’s only 90 minutes long and it has super helpful tips and videos on how you can overcome those breastfeeding hurtles and finally enjoy breastfeeding.
+It’s only 90 minutes long and it has super helpful tips and videos on how you can overcome those breastfeeding hurtles and finally start breastfeeding like a pro!